As virus cases drop, governors may gamble on bars. Again.

-AUSTIN, Texas (AP) — A guy walks into a bar, which still isn't allowed in Texas.
+AUSTIN, Texas — A guy walks into a bar, which still isn’t allowed in Texas.

 But Jeff Brightwell owns this bar.
 Two months into an indefinite shutdown, he’s just checking on the place — the tables six feet apart, the “Covid 19 House Rules” sign instructing drinkers not to mingle.
 All the safeguards that didn’t keep the doors open because Dot’s Hop House & Cocktail Courtyard is a bar under Texas law.
 And bars, in a pandemic?
 “Really not good,” Dr. Anthony Fauci, the nation’s infectious disease expert, told Congress in June.